DavidBrxxwn/cxc_supporthub/README.md

 # 📚HELPFUL LINKS
 - GTACars: https://gtacars.net/ (a complete database with detailed information about all vehicles)
-- GTAV Mods: https://www.gta5-mods.com/^(a database with addons such as vehicles, maps, graphics upgrades, and more)
+- GTAV Mods: https://www.gta5-mods.com/ (a database with addons such as vehicles, maps, graphics upgrades, and more)
 - Plebmasters: https://forge.plebmasters.de/ (a database with detailed information on props, clothing, and more)

 # 🧠FIVEM DOCS